-- 1.3 When using statistics based on the ODM (e.g. station usage data also published by the ORR) it is important to be aware of: - i.
-Improvements made to the dataset over time which can impact consistency between years; - ii.
-Limitations of the data and specifically factors e.g. some ticket sales not being included, that may mean that demand on particular flows or stations is underestimated; and - iii.
-Factors which can affect reporting of entries and exits.
+- 1.3 When using statistics based on the ODM (e.g. Estimates of Station Usage data also published by the ORR) it is important to be aware of: - Improvements made to the dataset over time which can impact consistency between years; - Limitations of the data and specifically factors e.g. some ticket sales not being included, that may mean that demand on particular flows or stations is underestimated; and - Factors which can affect reporting of passenger journeys.